Why Anti-Pattern and Management are Important

 What is a typical example of metrics abuse?

 The engineering team is causing constant delays in deliveries.
 So the management sets some kind of rewards for engineers who speed up the process and finish more tasks they address monthly.
 However, by missing measuring the quality of tasks done as metrics.
 It’s going to be compulsory very soon that the pulled-in completed tasks just too fast and the bug report is spiking by customers.
 This is a clear example of metrics abuse by our engineers.

 A typical example of divergent goals

-A newly designed product is supposed to target a large size audience, use data analytics and complex event processing (CEP) tools to build the foundation of the system that needed to be injected by a huge amount of user behavior data.
-However, management is focusing on the individual acquisition that would take years to collect data systems needed.
+A newly designed product is supposed to target a large size audience and use data analytics and complex event processing (CEP) tools to build the foundation of the system that needed to be injected with a huge amount of user behavior data.
+However, management is focusing on individual acquisition which would take years to collect the data systems needed.
 And hence data would be expired by then.
 In fact, the company must do a huge amount of advertising to flood the system with data.
 But the people in charge will suggest starting using personal social media networks and etc.

-What a joke?
-I’ve personally experienced this issue and saw how the invested money and efforts wasted rather than investing it in a more practical way for user acquisition.
+What a joke!
+I’ve personally experienced this issue and saw how the invested money and efforts were wasted rather than investing it in a more practical way for user acquisition.

-How can CMMI use to identify and reconcile process clash?
+How can CMMI use to identify and reconcile process clashes?

 Capability Maturity Model Integration (CMMI) describes the principles and practices underlying process maturity.
 Process clash happens when there is more than one process happening in parallel to reach a goal.
 CMMI can enforce and use high and low-level requirements to identify these conflicts in the process.
 And align them in one unique and solid path that must adopt and used by the system and those who work for or manage the system.